 Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
-The only requirement for membership is a desire to stop drinking.
-There are no dues or fees for AA membership.
 Their primary purpose is to help people stay sober and help other alcoholics to achieve sobriety.

 The Al-Anon Family Groups are a fellowship of relatives and friends of alcoholics who share their experience, strength and hope in order to solve their common problems.
-They believe alcoholism is a family illness and that changed attitudes can aid recovery.
-There are no dues.
 Al-Anon has but one purpose: to help families of alcoholics.

 Nar-Anon members are relatives and friends who are concerned about the addiction or drug problems of another.
-The Nar-Anon Family Group is for those who know or have known a feeling of desperation due to the addiction problem of someone close to them.
 Nar-Anon members share their experiences, strength and hope at weekly meetings.

 The Daily Pledge is a free, online community for anyone who is affected by drug and alcohol addiction and seeking support.
 Whether you're in recovery, curious about recovery, concerned about a loved one's addiction or wanting to be of help to a loved one in recovery, The Daily Pledge is your support community.
 You can join here.

 FA is a 12 step fellowship for the family and friends of those individuals with drug, alcohol or related behavioral issues.

 The Dinner Party is building a worldwide community of 20- and 40-somethings who have each experienced the loss of a parent, partner, child, sibling, other close family member, or close friend.